 Which community colleges can I attend as part of C3?

-NC State is currently partnered with ten community colleges: Alamance, Central Carolina, Durham Technical, Johnston, Nash, Robeson, Sampson, Vance-Granville, Wake Technical, and Wilson.
+NC State is currently partnered with thirteen community colleges: Alamance, Brunswick, Central Carolina, Durham Technical, James Sprunt, Johnston, Nash, Richmond, Robeson, Sampson, Vance-Granville, Wake Technical, and Wilson.

 I am a high school student senior – can I apply for C3?

 Yes, high school seniors are eligible to apply for C3.

 I am a high school senior with CCP coursework – am I eligible to apply for C3?

 Yes, High school seniors with CCP work are eligible to apply for C3.
 Just make sure you have at least 24-credit hours remaining to complete your associate degree after admission into the C3 program.